 Mesothelioma Deaths Increase Among Women

-While the overall use of asbestos has decreased since the 1980s, the number of mesothelioma deaths among women has actually increased 25% over the past two decades.
+While the overall use of asbestos has decreased since the 1980s, the number of mesothelioma deaths among women is increasing.
+In fact, these deaths have actually increased by 25% over the past two decades.
 Mesothelioma has historically been considered a disease primarily found in men working in heavy labor industries.
 As the years have passed, more women with less traditional sources of asbestos exposure have been diagnosed.

 Women may face an increased risk of mesothelioma.
 Mesothelioma is a rapidly progressing cancer of the mesothelium, a thin layer that protects most internal organs.
 These fibers become lodged in the lining of the chest or abdomen, ultimately developing tumors because the body is unable to remove them.
 Women generally have smaller lungs and the smaller respiratory systems cause greater fiber retention.